 The District is also a partner with five other eastern NRDs called the Eastern Nebraska Water Resources Assessment (ENWRA) group that are researching geophysical technologies to delineate the glaciated aquifer regions of eastern Nebraska.
 A helicopter is used to fly the geophysical electromagnetic induction sensors that map the geology.
-Funding has been a major hurdle with conducting the flights as they are very expensive however approximately 940 miles were flown in 2007, 2015 & 2018.
+Funding has been a major hurdle with conducting the flights as they are very expensive however approximately 1,616 miles were flown in 2007, 2015, 2018 & 2020.
 The data collected clearly delineates the geology from the ground surface to and past the bedrock.
-Additional flights are planned for 2020.

 January 2013 - Responding to increased well development and conflicts among some users, the NRD Board issued a District-wide, temporary, 180 day stay on the construction of any new high capacity well development and to not accept any new well permit applications effective January 10, 2013.
 The temporary stay allowed time for the District to develop a well ranking methodology in order for the Board to have a systematic and impartial way to review each well permit and determine whether to approve or deny the application.
-The well ranking methodology considers the thickness of the principle aquifer and the aquifer's transmissivity, which is calculated based upon the material recorded from a testhole log (required with the well permit application).
+The well ranking methodology was completed in four months and the stay was lifted on May 9th, 2013.
+The methodology considers the thickness of the principal aquifer and the aquifer's transmissivity, which is calculated based upon the material recorded from a testhole log (required with the well permit application).
 Also, the methodology considers the density of registered irrigation, public water supply, commercial, domestic, livestock and "other" type wells in relation to a proposed well site.
 Lastly, if the purpose of the well is irrigation then the method of watering (gravity, pivot, subsurface drip) is considered in the scoring.
-A total of 203 wells have been approved since May of 2013 with 191 for irrigation, 6 for public water supply, 4 for wetland flooding, 1 to keep a pond filled and 1 for commercial/industrial supply.
+A total of 220 wells have been approved since May of 2013 with 208 for irrigation, 7 for public water supply, 4 for wetland flooding, and 1 for commercial/industrial supply.
+Of the 220 approved well permits: 181 were constructed, 29 expired, 3 have not been registered and 7 are currently active.